 While the exact nutritional composition of different worms will vary, they are all generally high in protein.
 This is essential for birds to develop strong muscles and feathers, and is especially critical for growing chicks.
-Worms are also good sources of fat for energy, as well as a variety of vitamins and minerals, including…
+Worms are also good sources of fat for energy, as well as offering a variety of vitamins and minerals, including:

 How Robins Locate Worms

-Helping Robins Find Worms
+Tips for Helping Robins Find Worms

-- Offer mealworms in low tray feeders or small dishes at a bird feeding station.
-Robins, catbirds, bluebirds and other worm-loving birds will appreciate the easy treat.
+- Offer mealworms in low tray feeders or small dishes at a bird-feeding station.
+Robins, catbirds, bluebirds, and other worm-loving birds will appreciate the easy treat.